FERPA - Family Educational Rights and Privacy Act

 Washington, DC 20202-5920

-For intercollegiate athletes, directory information will also include participation in officially recognized activities and sports, weight, and height.
+14. For intercollegiate athletes, directory information also includes the athlete’s weight and height.